 Another effective way to keep yourself motivated is to make a list of the pros and cons of why you’re attempting to lose weight.
 Nine times out of ten, the pros will significantly outweigh the cons.
 Making a list will serve as a reminder of why you’re putting yourself through the daily rigors of losing weight.

 Your list doesn’t have to come together all at once.
 You can add to it as you continue your weight loss journey.
 Whenever you feel your motivation beginning to slip, pulling out the list should help steel your resolve.

 4. Reward Yourself When You Hit Your Goals

 It doesn’t matter if you lose five pounds or ten.
 Don’t forget to reward yourself when you hit your weight loss goals.
 Of course, your reward should fall in line with your new change in lifestyle.

 For example, buying yourself a new (hopefully slimmer) outfit is a great way to reward yourself for reaching a milestone in your weight loss journey.
 You could also treat yourself to a movie, buy yourself a new pair of shoes, etc.

 Losing weight isn’t easy.
 In fact, it can be incredibly taxing on the mind and body.
 However, as you transform into a new and improved version of yourself, don’t forget that you can lighten the grind by rewarding yourself as you achieve milestones.

 Your weight loss journey shouldn’t be a secret, especially if you’re a bariatric patient.
 Share your New Year’s weight loss goals with friends and family.
-It helps to have a cheering squad, especially on the days where you feel you’re not making much progress.
+It helps to have a cheering squad, especially when you feel you’re not making much progress.